carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 > ## Docker Command Line Interface (CLI) syntax
 >
-> In this course we use the newest Docker CLI syntax
+> In this lesson we use the newest Docker CLI syntax
 > [introduced with the Docker Engine version 1.13](https://www.docker.com/blog/whats-new-in-docker-1-13/).
 > This new syntax combines commands into groups you will most often
 > want to interact with.
 In the help example above you can see `image` and `container`